kamranahmedse/design-patterns-for-humans/README.md

 -----------------

 Real World Example
 > Every organization is composed of employees.
-Each of the employees has same feautres i.e. has a salary, has some responsibilities, may or may not report to someone, may or may not have some subordinates etc.
+Each of the employees has same features i.e. has a salary, has some responsibilities, may or may not report to someone, may or may not have some subordinates etc.

 In plain words
 > Composite pattern lets clients to treat the individual objects in a uniform manner.